SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     << The birds are singing.
     << It's a beautiful day.

 ..
-FIXME: The REPL error above is because of <rdar://>
+FIXME: The REPL error above is because of <rdar://problem/16514545>.
+   If it doesn't get fixed, use a different example.

 Switch statements support a variety of complex matching criteria: